Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Model architectures

-\paragraph{Full-size SSF model} We first apply instance-adaptive video compression to the scale-space flow (SSF) architecture proposed by Agustsson et al.~\citep{agustsson2020scale}, using our own re-implementation of the model.
+We first apply instance-adaptive video compression to the scale-space flow (SSF) architecture proposed by Agustsson et al. \citep{agustsson2020scale}, using our own re-implementation of the model.
+Groups of pictures (GoPs) consist of 12 frames; the first of them is coded as an I-frame and the remaining 11 as P-frames, each using the previous frame as reference frame.
 We mostly follow the setup described in \citet{agustsson2020scale}, but there are some minor differences.
 In the hyperencoder and hyperdecoder networks we use a slightly different architecture.
 We list the architectures in Tbl.~\ref{tab:ssf18_vs_augustsson}.
-In addition, our implementation of the blur stack and of the scale-space-flow warping operation differ from the one used by Ref.~\ref{tab:ssf18_vs_augustsson}, but we have verified in experiments that this has a negligible effect.
+In addition, our implementation of the blur stack and of the scale-space-flow warping operation differs from the one used by \citet{agustsson2020scale}, but we have verified in experiments that this has a negligible effect.

 We empirically validated our SSF re-implementation by comparing its performance to the original SSF (using entropy-coding).
 On the UVG-1k dataset, our SSF18 model performed slightly better than the results published by \citet{agustsson2020scale}.